 In the fall of 1941, she caught the eye of a sergeant named John Phillips, and the two began dating.
 They married in December 1941 right after the bombing of Pearl Harbor.
 However, shortly after the wedding, Japanese forces invaded and occupied the country.
 During the campaign, John Phillips was captured by the Japanese and taken to a camp, where he died.

 Angered and saddened by his loss, Claire Phillips turned her attention to the war effort.
 She joined forces with young Filipino dancer named Fely Corcuera, and together they opened a cabaret club called Club Tsubaki.
 But this was no ordinary club: it was popular with Japanese soldiers, and the women used their sensual talents to obtain important information from Japanese officers about their war efforts, eventually forming a group known as the Miss U Spy Ring.

-Claire Phillips was reunited with her daughter, and they returned to Portland.
-She wrote a book about her experiences during the war, called Manila Espionage.
-The 1951 movie I Was An American Spy, was based on her life.
+Claire Phillips was reunited with her daughter and they returned to Portland.
+She wrote a book about her experiences during the war called Manila Espionage while the 1951 movie I Was An American Spy was also based on her life.
 It was been criticized for taking certain liberties with her real story, in large part because movie censorship was common in the 1950s.
 As such, some of the more lurid details were left out of the film.

 She was also awarded the Medal of Freedom on the recommendation of General Douglas MacArthur for “inspiring bravery and devotion to the cause of freedom.”
 Claire Phillips died of meningitis in Portland in 1960 at the age of 52.